AdamPalmer28/GoChess/perf/README.md

   - FindBestMove [Implemented] - "ChessAI main", finds the best move for the AI to make

-- Next_move - tests each stage of move generation
+- Next_move  [Implemented] - tests each stage of move generation

-  - Make_BP
-  - GetCheck
-  - GenMoves (GenCheckMoves if in check)
-  - SortMoves
-  - remove_illegal_moves

 - Evaluation - tests each section of the evaluation function
   - GetEvalMoveRays